And I wanted to, I don't normally have a show for tonight.

 You're very welcome.

-Did Mother Teresa or Saint Teresa of Calcutta, she met several dictators, including receiving donations from them.
+Did Mother Teresa or Saint Teresa of Calcutta met several dictators, including receiving donations from them?

-And you know, this is the Gary Epi argument regarding Epstein that you know, if JF Gary Epi took some money from Epstein, at least Epstein wasn't using that money to prey on children and so on.
+And, you know, this is the Gary Epi argument regarding Epstein that, you know, if JF Gary Eppi took some money from Epstein, at least Epstein wasn't using that money to prey on children and so on.

-So uh I'm not gonna nag it her too much for any of that kind of stuff.
+So I'm not going to nagged her too much for any of that kind of stuff.

-Uh yes, Mother Teresa met with Jean-Claude Baby Doc Duvalier, the Heichin dictator in 1981.
+Mother Teresa met with Jean-Claude Baby Doc Duvalier, the Haitian dictator, in 1981.

-She traveled to Haiti to receive the Legion d'Honneur award from him, publicly praising him as a friend of the poor and a supporter of her work despite his regime's notorious human rights abuses, including torture and extrajudicial killings.
+She traveled to Haiti to receive the Legion de Honor award from him, publicly praising him as a friend of the poor and a supporter of her work despite his regime's notorious human rights abuses, including torture and extrajudicial killings.

-She also met his wife Michel Duville and accepted substantial donations from the family.
+She also met his wife, Michelle Duvalier, and accepted substantial donations from the family.

-After Oxler's death in 1985, she visited Albania in 1991, her first return since fleeing as a child and prayed at his tomb, laying a wreath to intercede for his soul in mid-reports of supernatural disturbances there, and uh and so on.
+After Anvil Oxa's death in 1985, she visited Albania in 1991, her first return since fleeing as a child, and prayed at his tomb, laying a read to intercede for his soul amid reports of supernatural disturbances there and so on.

-Uh well, she visited countries under dictators like Pinochet, I don't know, dictator, anti-communist, potato potato, but anyway.
+While she visited countries under dictators like Pinochet, I don't know, dictator, anti-communist, potato, potato.

 All right.